WordPressMeetupThe Community Workbench

 Wordfence (free): Firewall, malware scanner, login security.
 Sucuri: Cloud-based firewall + CDN. iThemes Security: Two-factor auth, brute force protection.
 Always: keep WordPress, themes, and plugins updated.
 Use strong passwords.

 UpdraftPlus (free): Schedule backups to Google Drive, Dropbox, or S3.
 BlogVault ($89/yr): Real-time backups, staging, migration.
-Rule of thumb: If your host doesn't do daily backups, you must do your own.
+Rule of thumb: If your host does not do daily backups, you must do your own.
 Test restores periodically.

 WooCommerce (free): Full online store.
 5M+ active installs.
 Payment gateways, shipping, inventory.
 The default choice.
 Easy Digital Downloads: For digital products only.
 SureCart: Newer, faster alternative for simple stores.